Jeremi-code/TermFlow/README.md

 ## Description

 This C++ project provides a simple terminal-based code launcher that integrates with the fzf fuzzy finder.
-The application allows users to quickly navigate and open projects from a specified directory using the Visual Studio Code (code.
+The application allows users to quickly navigate and open projects from a specified directory using the Visual Studio Code.
 Additionally, it maintains a list of recently opened projects, displayed at the bottom of the fzf interface for easy access.

 ## Features